xlowxlow/sc-claude-code-files/reading_notes/L8_notes.md

 ### Enable MCP Server

-- Open the Figma design in Figma desktop app.
+- Open the [Figma design](https://github.com/https-deeplearning-ai/sc-claude-code-files/blob/main/additional_files/key-indicators.fig) in Figma desktop app.
 - In the upper-left corner, open the Figma menu.
 - Under Preferences, select Enable Dev Mode MCP Server (as shown [here](https://help.figma.com/hc/article_attachments/33880427925271)).

-You should see a confirmation message at the bottom of the screen letting you know the server is enabled and running locally at http://127.0.0.1:3845/mcp.
+You should see a confirmation message at the bottom of the screen letting you know the server is enabled and running locally at `http://127.0.0.1:3845/mcp` (remote server running locally using http transport).

 ### Configure the MCP Server for Claude Code